EricaNguyen/CMPM163Labs/README.md

 I chose to do Part 1 for this lab.
 Note: the scene I worked in is myscene.unity

 For this lab, I created particles of varying sizes that change from yellow to pink to blue.
 I changed the skybox to be a galaxy sky, and made the sun pink to better complement the colors of the skybox.
 I added models for buildings, a rocket, crystals, and gummy bears.
 I also added preset props such as a ramp and bowling pins, and changed the driving track.
 I edited the materials for the player, cart, hills, and crystals.

+## lab6
+### i. <br>
+screenshot:

+### ii. <br>
+point light- behaves like a bare lightbulb.
+How it illuminates objects in the scene depends on the light's position.
+This light shines in every direction, so the rotation of the light doesn't matter.

+spotlight- behaves like a flashlight.
+It shines light in a certain direction, and it illuminates all objects within a cone.
+Both the position and rotation matter.

+directional light- behaves like the sun.
+It shines light in a certain direction, and it affects all the objects in the scene.
+The position of the light does not matter.

+area light- only works when baking a light map.
+It shines in all directions to one side of a rectangular plane.